notnullgames/mdif/README.md

 player.happy = true
 ```

 It is run when the individual dialog first loads.
-Currently, the only supported langage is `js`, but we may support more later.
+Currently, the only supported language is `js`, but we may support more later.

 ## frontmatter